dshieble/dshieble.github.io/_posts/2000-11-02-mapper-stability.md

 * For each interval $$I \in \mathcal{C}$$, apply a clustering algorithm (such as K-Means or Agglomerative Clustering) to form a partition of $$f_{X}^{-1}(I) \subseteq X$$.
 Note that the clusters across each $$f_{X}^{-1}(I)$$ form an overlapping cover of $$X$$.
 * Create an $$n$$-simplex for each collection of $$n$$ clusters in this overlapping cover that have non-empty intersection.
 This creates a simplicial complex.
 We refer to the $$1$$-skeleton of this complex as the Mapper graph.

 One challenge with using Mapper in practice is that the algorithm may generate substantially different graphs for different datasets drawn from the same distribution.
 In order to use Mapper to make confident conclusions about a data-generating distribution, it is important to have a strong intuition about the algorithm's stability under resampling.
 In this post we perform a case study to explore the empirical convergence properties of Mapper.
 We build bootstrap samples of different sizes from two real-world datasets, [Fashion-MNIST](https://arxiv.org/abs/1708.07747) and [Wikipedia+Gigaword 5](http://www.aclweb.org/anthology/D14-1162), sand construct Mapper graphs from these samples.
 We then explore the relationship between the sample size and the distributions of structural invariants of these Mapper graphs.
+The code for these experiments is hosted [here](https://github.com/dshieble/MapperExperiments).